MechanicOfTheSequence/nosedocs-new/bardcode.md

 > No, Time, thou shalt not boast that I do change:

-the unchaging YHVH is saying that he does change now, however saturn should not boast about it.
+this can be seen two ways.
+I saw it differently the first time. this is how I saw it: the unchaging YHVH is saying that he does change now, however saturn should not boast about it.

+however, I would contend that it is saying, "saturn, don't boast saying, 'I do change'" which changes the meaning to be more like ... oh, ok so you change; good for you. don't boast about it (cause I still don't want to).

 > Thy pyramids built up with newer might
 > To me are nothing novel, nothing strange;